fietsknecht/minipos/README.md

 <b>License</b>

 I believe in freedom, equality and sharing, so I'm releasing this under the GNU General Public License 3.0-or-later.
 In short this means you can do what you like with it, as long as you don't ask money for it.
-You will be stoned by communists (including me) if you do.
 See the file COPYING for details.